In Memoriam: Rev. Dr. Michael E. Haynes

 Rev. Dr. J. Anthony Lloyd, pastor of the Greater Framingham (Massachusetts) Community Church and chair of the Boston Campus Board of Advisors, described Dr. Haynes as “a pastor’s pastor.”
 [He was] “always a champion of the role of the seminary in supporting the Church, having ordained and sent forth hundreds into Christian ministry.
 On his retirement, he was honored by 12th Baptist Church with emeritus status.
 He served on the Boston Campus [CUME] Advisory Board right up to his promotion to glory.”

 Gordon-Conwell has been the profound beneficiary of Dr. Haynes’ commitment to theological education.
 Elected to the Board of Trustees in 1976, he remained on the board until his death, serving on the Executive and Student Affairs Committees and playing a key role in the development of the seminary’s Boston campus.
 Initially located at the Martin Luther King, Jr. House of Twelfth Baptist Church when it opened in 1976 with 30 students, the campus now serves nearly 300 students, and hundreds of alumni are reaching the city with the gospel.
-In 2007, the Board of Trustees dedicated the new headquarters of the Boston campus as the Michael E. Haynes Academic Building—Center for Urban Ministerial Education.
+In 2007, the Board of Trustees dedicated the new headquarters of the Boston campus as the Michael E. Haynes Academic Building—Campus for Urban Ministerial Education.

 Dr. Haynes joined the seminary board shortly before President Emeritus Dr. Robert E. Cooley became president.
 “My best remembrance of Dr. Haynes was his enthusiasm for the urban church and community affairs,” Dr. Cooley recounts.
 “He was strategic to the founding of the Urban Year program, then the Center for Ministerial Education, and later, the expanded urban program and campus known as Gordon-Conwell Theological Seminary—Boston.